isaaclhk/Homelab/readme.md

 Note:
 1. The `.sops.yaml` is usually placed at the root directory for consistency.
 Add specific `.sops.yaml` files in subdirectories only if those apps need different encryption keys or rules.
 2. ⚠️ Remember to encrypt the secret files before pushing to repository.

+### Self-signed TLS Certificate

+A [self-signed TLS certificate](https://www.digitalocean.com/community/tutorials/openssl-essentials-working-with-ssl-certificates-private-keys-and-csrs) is a digital certificate that is generated and signed by the same entity, rather than being issued by a trusted Certificate Authority (CA).
+It contains the same components as a CA-signed certificate (such as domain, public key, and validity period), but since it is not verified by a third party, browsers and clients will typically display a warning.

+### Benefits

+- **Encryption**: Enables HTTPS, ensuring that data exchanged between client and server is encrypted.
+- **Practical for Non-Production**: Useful in development, testing, and internal environments where trust warnings are acceptable.
+- **Cost-Effective**: Can be created quickly and free of charge without relying on an external CA.

+> **Note**: For production systems or public-facing services, a CA-signed certificate (e.g., from Let’s Encrypt) is strongly recommended to establish trust and prevent browser security warnings.

 ## Apps
 ### [Linkding](https://github.com/sissbruecker/linkding)